aosystem/aosystem/README.md

 ---

-A Record of Developing and Releasing 50 Smartphone Apps (2026-04)
+A Record of Developing and Releasing 50 Smartphone Apps (April 2026)

 1. The Beginning: Developing Apps as My Own "Weapon" It all started with a simple goal: I wanted to learn how to build smartphone apps, which were becoming mainstream, to expand my professional range.
 I was convinced that being able to handle apps, not just web development, would be a vital survival strategy for an engineer in the coming era.